Efficient shape-constrained inference for the autocovariance sequence from a reversible Markov chain: Moment least squares estimator (Moment LSE)

-Now we define the moment least squares estimator $\Pi_\delta(\rinit)$ resulting from an initial autocovariance sequence estimator $\rinit$ by
+Now we define the moment least squares estimator $\Pi_\delta(\rinit)$ resulting from an initial autocovariance sequence estimator $\rinit\in\ell_2(\mathbb{Z})$ by

-Note that $\Pi_\delta(\rinit)$ is the closest \textit{moment} sequence with respect to some measure supported on $\ralpha$ to the input autocovariances sequence $\rinit$, with respect to the $\ell_2$ norm $\|\cdot\|$ on $\ell_2(\mathbb{Z})$.
-We compute the moment LSE using the support-reduction algorithm of~\citet{groeneboom2008support}.
+Note that $\Pi_\delta(\rinit)$ is the closest \textit{moment} sequence with respect to some measure supported on $\ralpha$ to the input autocovariance sequence $\rinit$, with respect to the $\ell_2$ norm $\|\cdot\|$ on $\ell_2(\mathbb{Z})$.
+This optimization problem can be formulated as a convex quadratic problem, which we discuss further in Section \ref{sec:computation_mLSE}.